-A homeworker is anyone who works for someone else and only works from home.
-Many homeworkers in the UK are employed in manufacturing, making a wide range of items from footwear to car components.
+A homeworker is a person who works for someone else and only works from home.

 As a homeworker, your employment rights depend on whether you are a worker or an employee.
 You should be aware that this isn't always the same as your tax status (for instance, you can be self-employed for tax purposes, but be a worker for employment rights purposes.

 If you are a worker or employee, you will normally be entitled to the National Minimum Wage.
 Your employer may pay you by the amount of work you do, rather than by the hour ('piece work').
 In that case you're entitled to the minimum wage rate either for all the hours you work or, if the 'fair piece rate' system is in operation, for 120 per cent of the hours that the average worker working for your employer would take to do the work you do.
 The effect of the system is that all workers, except those who are much slower than average, earn at least the minimum wage rate for the hours they actually put in.

 If you're an employee working from home, your employer must make sure you're safe.
 They should carry out a risk assessment at your place of work, identify any health and safety risks and take steps to reduce them.

 Some adverts for homeworking jobs are scams.
 Real jobs don't come with a fee, so never send money up front to people or companies who claim they can give you work at home.